Decorative image for blog on Tomcat 11

 About Apache Tomcat 11

-Apache Tomcat has been a dominant open-source Java-based application server since its inception 24 years ago.
+A little background on the project: Apache Tomcat has been a dominant open source Java-based application server since its inception 26 years ago.
+According to the 2025 Java Developer Productivity Report produced by Perforce JRebel, 70% of Java developers use Tomcat as their application server.
 In 2005, it became a top-level Apache project between the releases of Tomcat 5.5 and Tomcat 6.
-Major Tomcat versions come out typically every three years and the support lifecycle is usually 10 years.
-Tomcat 11 is in its seventh milestone alpha release, and there are some interesting changes for users taking their current application servers to the latest specifications.
+Last year Tomcat celebrated its 25th anniversary since its first commit and ninth major release as an Apache Software Foundation project.
+Major Tomcat versions come out typically every three years and the support lifecycle is usually 10 years, with version 8.5 becoming end of life in March of 2024.

 Tomcat 11 Release Date